Dillingen an der Donau: History

 A university was established in 1549, but was closed by Napoleon in 1804.
 The philosophical and theological faculties still existed in the 20th century.
 In 1971, however, it became a part of the Bavarian Center for the Education and Training of Teachers and Personnel Management (Akademie für Lehrerfortbildung und Personalführung).
 One of the largest employers in the city is Bosch and Siemens Household Appliances, producer of household appliances.

 Local council

-The elections in March 2014 had the following results:
+As of May 2024, the council is composed of the following parties: